 What Changed Since March

-The big shifts this month:
+The big shifts this month, in order of importance:

 • GPT-5.4 had time to prove itself - a month of daily use changed my opinion on a few things.
 The Thinking variant is better than I initially gave it credit for.
 Standard mode still over-engineers simple tasks.